 How parents can help

 Teens may not have the experience or maturity to know if their relationships are abusive.
-A teen may think of dating violence as only physical violence-pinching, slapping, hitting, or shoving.
-Teens may not realize that any relationship involving physical violence, sexual violence, emotional abuse, or the threat of violence is an unhealthy relationship.
+A teen may think of dating violence as only physical violence—pinching, slapping, hitting, or shoving.
+Teens may not realize that any relationship involving physical violence, sexual violence (such as sexual assault or rape), emotional abuse, or the threat of violence is an unhealthy relationship.

 For example, a teen may think his or her partner cares when he or she calls, texts, emails, or checks in all the time.
 But that kind of behaviour is about controlling the relationship.